ScottLogic/search-data-exports-backend/searchrequest/ReadMe.md

 This node API can be used to receive requests in a specific JSON format, and return Elastic Search results.

 ## Layout
-This consistits of 2 sections, an API request handler, and the search process.
+This consist of 2 sections, an API request handler, and the search process.
 + `index.js` - The request handler.
-This takes in the API requests and forwards accordinly to the search class.
+This takes in the API requests and forwards accordingly to the search class.
 + `search.js` - Javascript class which can be used to send requests to ElasticSearch.
 + `query.js` - Helper class to deal with JSON transformations for ElasticSearch.